top of page

 Aska / Askê

-Deer or Gazelle.
+Deer or gazelle.

 Asmin

-Sky; a type of wildflower.
+Sky; also used for a wildflower.

 Aso / Asos / Asus / Aşna / Aşvan